MaskoFortwana/CyberArk-WebConnect/docs/Login-Page-Analysis.md

 ## Conclusion

-The ChromeConnect testing framework provides a robust foundation for testing automated login functionality across diverse web page implementations.
-The current focus is on optimizing the login detection and verification logic to improve success rates, with all technical infrastructure challenges resolved.
+The WebConnect testing framework provides a robust foundation for testing automated login functionality across diverse web page implementations.
+The current focus is on optimizing the login detection algorithms and expanding support for additional portal types.

 The three-tier detection strategy and URL-specific configuration system provide the flexibility needed to handle varying form structures while maintaining performance and reliability.
 The enhanced debugging capabilities enable rapid identification and resolution of page-specific issues.